 The Unit will help bring an end to long-distance placements for this cohort of patients, making life better both for individuals who need hospital treatment, and for their families, friends, and carers.
 This will go hand in hand with improvements to local care and support of individuals with a learning disability and autistic people so they can live healthier, happier lives in their local communities.

-Construction work is now due to start in May this year, with the Unit anticipated to open in the summer 2025.
+Construction work is now due to start in May this year, with the Unit anticipated to open in 2025.

 Ben Stunell, peer mentor who has supported the project, said: “It has been very rewarding and confidence building to have our thoughts and ideas listened to and it will be very exciting to see the building going up and taking shape knowing that we've contributed so much, alongside other support groups and people with lived experience.
 We are committed to keeping the autistic voice at the forefront of any ward/clinical design so that the environment is adapted to our needs.